UTHealth-Ontology/MCRO/import/README.md

 IMPORTS
 ===============

-target file used was swo-merged.owl from https://github.com/allysonlister/swo/tree/master/dev/ontology
+~~target file used was swo-merged.owl from https://github.com/allysonlister/swo/tree/master/dev/ontology~~

+target file used was swo-inferred.owl

 EXTRACT
 --------------